psx95/learning-go/organizing-programs/packages.md

 ### Packages in Go
- 1. Packages provide a higher level mechansim for organize the Go applications or Go modules.
+ 1. Packages provide a higher level mechanism for organize the Go applications or Go modules.
- 2. Package is simply a directory within a module - since it can be the root directory, the module can itself serve as a packge.
+ 2. Package is simply a directory within a module - since it can be the root directory, the module can itself serve as a package.
  3. Packages in Go must contain at least one go source file.
  4. All source files within a package can share data with each other.
 In other words, all members within a package are visible to each other.